AvailLang/Avail/avail-plugin/README.md

 }
 ```

-To include the plugin, you must add the plugin id, `com.avail.plugin` and
+To include the plugin, you must add the plugin id, `avail.avail-plugin` and
 provide a corresponding Avail release version in your Gradle build file.
 The
 following is an example that imports the version `1.6.0.20210910.181950` of
 the `avail-core`, `avail-workbench`, and `avail-stdlib` releases (*The